-Envelopes returned by U.S. Postal Service

 In the event that the envelope containing the notice of hearing, Assessment Ballot and self-addressed return envelope is returned to the City Clerk by the U.S. Postal Service with the notation “undeliverable” or like notation, the City Clerk shall make use of such information resources as are reasonably available in a reasonable effort to establish either (a) a new address for the Record Owner or (b) a new name and address for the Record Owner; provided that the City Clerk shall not be required to purchase title reports or like information documents in the effort to establish possible new information.

 In the event that the City Clerk is able to identify either a new address for the Record Owner or a new name and address for the Record Owner, the City Clerk shall send copies of the returned materials to the Record Owner as soon as practicable, using the new information; provided that the City Clerk shall have no obligation to assure that the new mailing is received in time to enable the recipient to complete, sign and return the Assessment Ballot in a timely manner.